best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Although individual notebooks could seem like a good way to modularise your analysis for distribution, for larger projects this is not always the best idea.

-notebooks are inherently difficult to review and audit through version control software like `git`.
-Simple text files like scripts can be version controlled easily as you can see which lines of text change from one version to another. notebooks store their internal workings in a much more complicated format, hence seeing the changes from one notebook to another as differences line by line is not possible in common version control tools.
+Notebooks are inherently difficult to review and audit through version control software like `git`.
+Simple text files like scripts can be version controlled easily as you can see which lines of text change from one version to another.
+Notebooks store their internal workings in a much more complicated format, hence seeing the changes from one notebook to another as differences line by line is not possible in common version control tools.

 Furthermore, defining and keeping functions within notebooks is prohibitive to testing.
 It is not simple to test individual cells of a notebook with standard external tooling.